This guidance aims to clarify the distinction between confirming and certifying death in relation to GPs’ obligations.

 Cremation Form 4 is usually completed by the ordinary medical attendant in charge of the deceased at the time of death.
 This is often the GP, or the doctor in charge of care during a hospital stay of 24 hours or more.
 It is important that all parts of form 4 are completed accurately to ensure that the body is released in a timely fashion and that there are no queries about the death following the cremation.

 When is form 5 required (formerly cremation form C)?

 A Form 5 is required to corroborate the medical circumstances of a death as stated by a medical practitioner in Form 4.

 Regulation 9 of the Cremation Regulations states that in order to be eligible to complete cremation Form 5, you must be a “registered medical practitioner of not less than five years' standing.”
-The Department for Constitutional Affairs guidance on this subject goes on to state that “This requires a continuous period of registration at the relevant time.
+The Ministry of Justice guidance on this subject goes on to state that “This requires a continuous period of registration at the relevant time.
 As far as limited registration is concerned, periods of temporary or provisional registration would not seem to disqualify a registered doctor from completing a confirmatory certificate, but it will be a matter for the medical referee to decide whether an inadequate length of full registration may be a factor to be taken into account in any particular case.”